How many of you wedding photographers absolutely love

-Despite the significant importance of family portraits on the wedding day, for many of us wedding photographers - family portraits are certainly not the most exciting part of the day.
-There are many reasons why family portraits can become quite stressful and difficult for both the photographer and also the bride and groom, here are some of the big reasons:
+Despite the significant importance of family photos on the wedding day, for many of us wedding photographers - family photos are certainly not the most exciting part of the wedding day.
+There are many reasons why family wedding photos can become quite stressful and difficult for both the photographer and also the bride and groom, here are some of the big reasons:

 - Family dynamics/drama

 - Multiple "clients" in the crowd

 - Not enough time